-Your personal information will always be respected and your full name, email address, telephone number or home address will never shared with third parties.
+Your personal information will always be held securely and respected; your full name, email address, telephone number or home address will never shared with third parties.

 If you cancel more than 14 days, after booking, your booking fee is not refundable.
 In addition, you will be invoiced a cancellation fee as follows:

 for a cancellation within three months of your ceremony: £50